gbif/hp-swissnatcoll/en/data/how-to-find-data.md

 # Original vs. Published Data

-The data published on this portal has been going through various encodings, enrichments and validation processes.
-For most of it, it may have not changed much, but for threatened and sensitive species, some data accuracy have been reduced to a grid-cell level or a higher taxonomy rank before publishing.
+The data published on this portal has undergone various encodings, enrichments and validation processes.
+In most cases, the information has not changed significantly.
+However, for threatened and sensitive species, the accuracy of certain data has been deliberately reduced—for example, by generalizing coordinates to a grid-cell level or by publishing at a higher taxonomic rank—to ensure protection before release.

 {% include back-to-top.html %}